Do you think you may be pregnant? Here are a few tips about your pregnancy testing options.

 Either a urine test or blood test is available at your healthcare provider's office or a family planning clinic.
 For the urine test, a urine sample is taken, usually first thing in the morning.

 A blood hCG test involves taking a sample of blood from a vein in the arm.
 A blood test may be ordered to measure how much hCG is in the blood.
 The blood test can detect a pregnancy earlier than the urine test.
-Results of these pregnancy tests may be available the same day they are administered.
+Results of these pregnancy tests may be available the same day they are given.

 If your test is positive, make sure you follow up with your healthcare provider right away.
 You cannot start prenatal care too soon.